bnnyng/garden/content/literature-notes/2022-sfi-embodied-situated-and-grounded-intelligence.md

 - #open-question *What does training LLMs on the kind of language that parents use with children, instead of large corpora of written texts, reveal about what can be learned from language?*

-### Yoshua Benigo – “System 2 GFlowNets: Inductive biases towards machines that understand and think”
+### Yoshua Bengio – “System 2 GFlowNets: Inductive biases towards machines that understand and think”

-- Benigo introduces a novel deep learning architecture called GFlowNets, which uses principles that can improve machine intelligence.
+- Bengio introduces a novel deep learning architecture called GFlowNets, which uses principles that can improve machine intelligence.
 - Current AI is only capable of System 1 thinking, of the [[System 1 and System 2 thinking]] used by humans.
-- [[Global workspace theory]] theory implies that cognition is sequential processing.
+- [[Global workspace theory]] implies that cognition is sequential processing.
-- The key results of Benigo’s work are identifying a lack of System 2 thinking in existing neural network architectures and a way to actually implement System 2 thinking.
+- The key results of Bengio’s work are identifying a lack of System 2 thinking in existing neural network architectures and a way to actually implement System 2 thinking.

-#wip further investigations into GFlowNets

 ### General discussion for day 3

 - [[Learning and optimization is performed over multiple timescales]]: